 Spicy crawfish tails smothered in a rich, buttery Creole sauce over white rice, Crawfish Étouffée is the matriarch of New Orleans cuisine.

-- Stir in the trinity & garlic, and saute.
+Stir in the vegetables and garlic, and saute.

-- Reduce heat to simmer and cover for 15-20 mins., stirring occassionally.
+Reduce heat to simmer and cover for 15-20 mins., stirring occasionally.